 “Physicians are often surprised to learn what they actually agreed to when they executed the contract,” Holloman says.
 “This may be because they did not read the entire contract as thoroughly as they should have, or they relied on their interpretation of what the contract meant and signed.”

-Holloman recommends having the contract reviewed by someone experienced in reviewing healthcare employment contracts and not just employment contracts.
+Holloman recommends having the contract reviewed by someone experienced in reviewing physician employment contracts and not just employment contracts.
 “Contracts to employ healthcare providers are a lot different than contracts to employ most any other profession,” he says.

 It’s also valuable to hire an advisor who works with a large volume of physician contracts.
 “If you have someone who’s reviewing a bunch of contracts daily, odds are that attorney may have actually worked with the employer you’re considering,” Holloman says.
 “They may have a little bit of inside knowledge on the problems or benefits of working with that employer which you wouldn’t find if you’re working with someone who doesn’t do it on a daily basis.”